vespene-io/_old_vespene/docs/source/plugins.rst

 All authorization plugins are run that are configured in settings - if checks pass for one plugin, they must pass for the rest of them before access to do something is granted.

-Because authorization policy is somewhat involved, discussion of this plugin has been moved to a seperate documentation page, see :ref:`authz`.
+Because authorization policy is somewhat involved, discussion of this plugin has been moved to a separate documentation page, see :ref:`authz`.

 UI: Future